dataraptor/ToyScript/README.md

 ```

 #### Do While loop
-The syntax of the if statement in Toy programming is:
+The syntax of the do while loop in Toy programming is:
 ```python
 do
   # the body of the loop